Skip to main content

 It is important to have clear paths for career advancement so employees know how they can grow within the company, which will keep them happy with their jobs and less likely to leave as they work towards furthering their careers.
 Offer promotions that are achievable in a reasonable time frame or offer cross-training opportunities that allow an employee’s skill set to transfer into another area of the company.

 Employees need to feel like they have a life outside of work and that their employer understands and supports that.
 This can be done by offering flexible hours, telecommuting options, or generous vacation policies.
-Sometimes just letting an employee unplug completely from your company for a week is the best way for them to recharge and refocus while also giving them the opportunity to plug in to their lives, families or hobbies outside of work.
-This is typically the most overlooked area by most organizations that contributes to less than satisfied employees and may keep their mind open to looking elsewhere to further their careers.
-In the United States for instance, we have spent generations mastering business as a science while sometimes forgetting that life outside of work is often more art than science as people generally are more fulfilled when these two aspects are in balance.
+Sometimes, just letting an employee unplug completely from your company for a week is the best way for them to recharge and refocus while also allowing them to plug in to their lives, families, or hobbies outside of work.
+This is typically the most overlooked area by most organizations that contributes to less than satisfied employees, and may keep their minds open to looking elsewhere to further their careers.
+In the United States, for instance, we have spent generations mastering business as a science while sometimes forgetting that life outside of work is often more art than science, as people generally are more fulfilled when these two aspects are in balance.

 In an economy where people have more choices about where they want to work, employers need to offer attractive and competitive benefits packages that can attract top talent from other companies in the area.
 This will keep your best employees from looking elsewhere for employment.
 Companies that offer creative benefits are more likely to attract more attention from candidates for top positions as well.